iWaNadai/JXT-Pharma-Notes/content/Notes/Religious Studies/Human Dignity.md

 ### Doctrine
 Doctrine focuses on the question: "What can we know?" and refers to act of believing in God.

-This dimension centers on our creed–– our set of beliefs; and that is why this dimension inherently takes place in our mind.
+This dimension centers on our creed— our set of beliefs; and that is why this dimension inherently takes place in our mind.

 This dimension is what urges us to know more about God and this is valuable to us in our genuine personal maturity.
 ### Morals